Martha Coffin Wright: Early life

-Martha Coffin was born in Boston, Massachusetts on Christmas Day 1806, the youngest child of Anna Folger and Thomas Coffin, a merchant and former Nantucket ship captain.
-Martha was the youngest of eight children.
+Martha Coffin was born in Boston, Massachusetts on Christmas Day 1806, the youngest child of Anna Folger and Thomas Coffin, a merchant and former Nantucket ship captain; she was the youngest of eight children.
 Some of her well-known siblings were Sarah, Lucretia, Eliza, Mary, and Thomas.
 All of her siblings were born in Nantucket.
-When she was two years old, the family moved to Philadelphia, where Martha was educated at Quaker schools.
+When she was two years old, the family moved to Philadelphia, where Wright was educated at Quaker schools.
 Her father died in 1815, at the age of 48, of typhus.
-Martha was influenced by her elder sisters and her mother.
-Martha's eldest sister Anna was a huge influence on her; she was the one who sent Martha to the Westtown School in 1821.
+Wright was influenced by her elder sisters and her mother.
+Wright's eldest sister Anna was a huge influence on her; she was the one who sent Wright to the Westtown School in 1821.
 This was the same school that three of her siblings attended 10 years earlier.

+Wright was a cousin of Reverend Phebe Ann Coffin Hanaford; her ancestors included Thomas Mayhew, Admiral Sir Isaac Coffin and General John Coffin, while her extended family included Abby Hopper Gibbons, William Pelham, John Pelham, Congressman William Morris Davis and Edward Morris Davis.

-After spending 15 years in Philadelphia Martha moved to Aurora, New York, in the Finger Lakes country, in November 1827.
+After spending 15 years in Philadelphia, Wright moved to Aurora, New York, in the Finger Lakes country, in November 1827.

 Career

+Wright's older sister, Lucretia Coffin Mott, was a prominent Quaker preacher.
+Wright and Mott attended the founding meeting of the American Anti-Slavery Society in Philadelphia in 1833.

 Seneca Falls Convention

-Martha's older sister Lucretia Coffin Mott was a prominent Quaker preacher.
-In July 1848, she visited Martha's home in Auburn, New York.
-During that visit, Martha and Lucretia met with Elizabeth Cady Stanton at Jane Hunt's house and decided to hold a convention in nearby Seneca Falls, New York, to discuss the need for greater rights for women.
+In July 1848, Mott visited Wright's home in Auburn, New York.
+During that visit, Wright and Lucretia met with Elizabeth Cady Stanton at Jane Hunt's house and decided to hold a convention in nearby Seneca Falls, New York, to discuss the need for greater rights for women.

 The importance of the Seneca Falls Convention, the first women's rights convention, was recognized by Congress in 1980 with the creation of the Women's Rights National Historical Park at the site, administered by the National Park Service.
-The Park's Visitor Center today features a group of life-size bronze statues to honor the women and men who in 1848 initiated the organized movement for women's rights and woman suffrage.
+The Park's Visitor Center today features a group of life-size bronze statues to honor the women and men who, in 1848, initiated the organized movement for women's rights and woman suffrage.
 Her statue shows her, as she was then, visibly pregnant.
-In 2005, the park featured a display about the relationship between Lucretia and Martha.
-In 2008, the park featured a display focused on Martha.
+In 2005, the park featured a display about the relationship between Lucretia and Wright.
+In 2008, the park featured a display focused on Wright.